gotling/mopidy-auto/README.rst

 Can be used in restaurants to play fitting music depending on time of day with no user input required.

+**Notice**

-Only tested with *file://* backend.
+- Only tested with *file://* backend.
+- This extension high-jacks many Mopidy events to control playback so does not play well with other extensions.

 Consists of a frontend and simple web client.